Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Institutions and Collective Agency

 The visual representation given by the prisms (or squares, as in the original contribution) makes explicit the \emph{symmetry} and \emph{duality} of the relations between two parties.
-Focusing on a specific perspective, as for instance that of the addressee, three (two, without the negative attitudes) \emph{positions}, i.e.~points on a virtual dimension---are available to describe where that party stands.
+Focusing on a specific perspective (e.g.~that of the addressee), two \emph{positions} (or three, counting the negative attitudes) are available to describe in which situation that party stands with respect to another party.
 This position is strictly linked to the position of the other party.
 One may think of those diagrams as a game board in which when one player moves, he moves both checkers at the same time (\emph{correlativity axiom}).
 Thus, the difference between, for example, duty and claim is just one of point of view, as they describe the same binding.